CrazyWillBear/wilpac/README.md

 # WORK IN PROGRESS!!!

 ## NEWS:
-- I plan to add 'publish' option for Makefile which will compile using optimizations
 - I want this to work on all UNIX systems, so buckets for different OSs might be implemented
 - Work has stagnated due to a very busy schedule on my part - I plan to continue working on `wilpac`, however it will be slow